 What is Bowen Therapy?

-Bowen Technique is a type of bodywork that effects change through subtle stimulation of specific points on the body.
+Bowen Therapy is a type of bodywork that effects change through subtle stimulation of specific points on the body.
 Most manoeuvres consist of a simple rolling motion over soft tissue - muscles, tendons, ligaments.
 Bowen Therapy engages the fascia to bring on your body’s innate sense of what is right to restore correct functioning.

 Who can benefit?

 Bowen Therapy is suitable for everyone.
 Newborns, the elderly, pregnant women and high level athletes can all benefit.
 Bowen Therapy is great for musculo-skeletal problems, such as muscular tension, frozen shoulder, jaw dysfunction and Bell’s Palsy, but has also assisted in various internal problems.
-Colic, indigestion, bedwetting in children, fertility problems, tinnitus and respiratory problems can all be aided.
+Colic, indigestion, bedwetting in children, fertility problems, tinnitus and respiratory problems may all be aided.

 Who cannot be treated?